zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Recent Changes

+### Location Graph System Modularization (April 2025)
+- Further modularized the Location Graph System into specialized components following the component extraction pattern:
+  - LocationGraphController: Manages the state and logic for the graph
+  - LocationNodeRenderer: Handles the rendering of location nodes
+  - LocationEdgeRenderer: Handles the rendering of edges between nodes
+  - LocationInteractionHandler: Handles user interactions with the graph
+  - LocationGraphWidget: Orchestrates the other components and renders the graph
+- Created a dedicated LocationEdgePainter for drawing edges between nodes
+- Added an index file for easy importing of all location graph components
+- Created comprehensive documentation in a README file
+- Improved code organization and maintainability
+- Enhanced separation of concerns for better testability
+- Reduced risk of data loss by isolating changes to specific components
+- Simplified the LocationScreen by delegating to specialized components
+- Prepared the system for future enhancements like performance optimization and new layout algorithms
+- Fixed issue with nodes being drawn on top of each other by:
+  - Properly initializing node positions from saved locations
+  - Generating random positions for nodes without saved positions
+  - Implementing a circle-based layout algorithm for auto-arrange mode
+  - Grouping nodes by segment in the circle layout
+  - Updating the position management to properly store and retrieve positions

 ### Screen Transition Enhancements (April 2025)
 - Enhanced the Hacker Fade transition with improved visual effects:
   - Increased matrix rain animation opacity and visibility during transition